 About This Recipe

-Nimbu Shikanji (Shikanjvi or shikanjbeen) which can also be called an Indian lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.
+Nimbu Shikanji (Masala Shikanji, Shikanjvi, Shikanjbeen) which can also be called an Indian lemonade is a refreshing drink made using lime juice, shikanji masala (a spicy spice mix), and water or club soda.

-It is very popular in the Northern part of India and some parts of Pakistan and is made in most households during summers.
-You will also find many street-side carts selling this refreshing drink in some of the North Indian states.
+It is a popular summer drink in North India, especially Uttar Pradesh, and also in some parts of Pakistan.
+You will also find many street-side carts selling this refreshing drink in large earthen pots during the hot summer months.

 I remember coming back home from school during summers and being handed a tall glass full of shikanjvi or aam panna to give instant relief to the body from the scorching heat outside.
 There was a pitcher of this summer cooler sitting in the fridge all summer to sip throughout the day.

-I am sharing my mom’s recipe to make shikanjvi in this post.
+I am sharing my mom’s masala shikanji recipe in this post.
 I am sure you will love it!

 Cumin seeds and chaat masala have digestive properties and they also make this drink tangy and refreshing.

-Black salt gives this drink a very earthy taste which is very different from regular salt.
+Black salt aka kala namak or rock salt gives this drink a very earthy taste which is very different from regular salt.
 It is salty and sour at the same time.
 Try not to replace it with regular salt.

 I always double or triple this spice mix recipe and store it in my pantry.
 It comes in handy whenever I want to make this drink.